humdrum-tools/humdrum-documentation/tool/solfa/index.md

 after translating G to fa, the \"4\...z\" signifiers are retained in the output.
 For some applications, echoing non-pitch-related signifiers in the output is useful.
 However, in other situations, the result can prove confusing.
-The **-x** option is useful for eliminating non-pitch-related signifiers from the output.
+The <span class="option">x</span> option is useful for eliminating non-pitch-related signifiers from the output.

 ------------------------------------------------------------------------